cosmic-explore/cardamom/readme.md

 # Todo

+-   code linting

 ### client

 -   everything

 ### backend

--   redis to cache data for ongoing games and push changes to players
+-   use redis pub/sub to alert players when a turn has progressed
 -   server routes to be used by the client
 -   oauth authentication for players
 -   seed database
--   connect to database from server with sqlalchemy
+-   connect server with the postgres database